ShaunCurtis/CEC-Publish/Building a Database Application in Blazor - Part 5 .md

 ### Paging

-Paging is implemented through the *IControllerPagingService*.
-The *BaseControllerService* implements this interface.
+Paging is implemented through the *IControllerPagingService* interface. *BaseControllerService* implements this interface.
 It's not shown in detail here because it's too big.
-Much of the functionality is pretty obvious - properties to track which page your on, how many pages and blocks you have, page size, etc - so we'll skip to the more interesting code.
+Much of the functionality is pretty obvious - properties to track which page your on, how many pages and blocks you have, page size, etc - so we'll skip to the more interesting sections.

 #### Initial Form Loading